 The main board wiring was arranged so the board can be propped vertically for service.
 In fact, the board can be laid back against the switches.

-There was a major meltdown in the calibrator circuit, caused by an obscure MOSFET foible: High slew rate on the drain can cause its parasitic bipolar transistor to turn on, leading to catastrophic failure.
-In fact, connecting power to the drain with a switch is verboten without special precautions!
-The calibrator is critical, so all parts in this area had to be removed and the board scrubbed clean.
-Changes were made and it now works well.
+Major meltdown in the calibrator circuit, caused by an obscure MOSFET foible: High slew rate on the drain can turn on its parasitic bipolar transistor, causing catastrophic failure.
+Connecting power to the drain with a switch required a series resistor mod.
+The calibrator is sensitive, so all parts in the area had to be removed and the board scrubbed clean.

 When servicing the VTA, it's sometimes helpful to turn off the switching heater supply.
 Lifting a control pin of IC7 (the switching regulator chip) and adding a jumper provided the disable feature.

 When the Main board is in the service position, a temporary heatsink must be provided for the outboard semiconductors.
 The L-shaped aluminum heatsink seen here is sufficient for short testing periods, with a 6-inch fan blowing on it.
 Two MOSFETs were moved from the board to the main heatsink.
 When the board is in service position, the jumper cables seen here are required.

 Development continued for a long time and more kludges were needed.